Michael O'Connor (rugby): Rugby union

-Raised in Canberra O'Connor attended Phillip College.
+Raised in Canberra, O'Connor attended Phillip College.
 He was selected and toured with the undefeated Australian Rugby Union Schoolboys tour of Europe and Japan in 1977-78 alongside the likes of the Ella brothers Mark, Glen and Gary, as well as Queenslanders Wally Lewis and Chris Roche.
 His club rugby career was with the Canberra Royals and then Brisbane club, Teachers-Norths.

 He was first selected for the Wallabies in 1979.

-With a number of those players he was a young starter in the 1980 Wallaby side which won the Bledisloe Cup in Sydney in the 3rd and deciding game that year.
-O'Connor scored a try in this game marking his ascendancy in representative rugby and coinciding with a rebirth of Australian rugby and the beginning of a golden period through to the Grand Slam achievement of 1984.
+With a number of those players, he was a young starter in the 1980 Wallaby side that won the Bledisloe Cup in Sydney in the 3rd and deciding game that year.
+O'Connor scored a try in this game, marking his ascendancy in representative rugby and coinciding with a rebirth of Australian rugby and the beginning of a golden period through to the Grand Slam achievement of 1984.

 He made 13 Wallaby appearances at Centre up till the July 1982 Test against Scotland.

 Rugby league

 St. George 1983–86

-O'Connor switched to rugby league, signing with New South Wales Rugby Football League premiership side, St George in 1983.
+O'Connor switched to rugby league, signing with New South Wales Rugby Football League premiership side St George in 1983.

-He made his First Grade début from the bench for the Dragons in Round 3 of the 1983 season against Western Suburbs at Kogarah Oval, scoring a try on debut.
-O'Connor, who would go on to be a goal kicker of note and would notch up almost 1,500 points in his club and representative career, did not kick a goal for St. George during his first two seasons at the club, with coach Roy Masters preferring Steve Gearin and Steve Rogers in the role (unlike O'Connor who was one of the newer style around-the-corner kickers, Gearin and Rogers were both front on kickers which often led to less accuracy).
-Following their departure from the club after 1984 (where O'Connor and 24 test veteran Rogers played in the Dragons' Reserve Grade Grand Final side that lost to Balmain), O'Connor would be the Dragons first choice goal kicker in 1985, kicking 81 goals on his way to 189 points for the season (also scoring 6 tries and kicking 3 field goals).
+He made his First Grade debut from the bench for the Dragons in Round 3 of the 1983 season against Western Suburbs at Kogarah Oval, scoring a try.
+O'Connor, who would go on to be a goal kicker of note and would notch up almost 1,500 points in his club and representative career, did not kick a goal for St. George during his first two seasons at the club, with coach Roy Masters preferring Steve Gearin and Steve Rogers in the role (unlike O'Connor who was one of the newer style around-the-corner kickers, Gearin and Rogers were both front on kickers that often led to less accuracy).
+Following their departure from the club after 1984 (where O'Connor and 24 test veteran Rogers played in the Dragons' Reserve Grade Grand Final side that lost to Balmain), O'Connor would be the Dragon’s first choice goal kicker in 1985, kicking 81 goals on his way to 189 points for the season (also scoring 6 tries and kicking 3 field goals).

 O'Connor was part of St. George's 1985 Grand Final team that lost to Canterbury-Bankstown in front of 44,569 at the SCG.
 O'Connor kicked the only goal for the Dragons, a conversion of a "Slippery" Steve Morris try as they went down in a thriller 6–7.
-A field goal by Bulldogs winger Andrew Farrar being the difference between the two sides.
+A field goal by Bulldogs winger Andrew Farrar was the difference between the two sides.